dylannguyen4/ctf-writeups/README.md

-# Dylan's CTF Writeups
+# CTF Write Ups

-This repo contains all of my CTF writeups.
-If you see a typo, feel free to make a pull request.
+All of my CTF write ups